 Do you have a furry friend that only uses the bathroom in a few spots and in those spots your lawn is dead?
 This is because your dog’s urine contains high levels of salt, which dries up and kills the grass.
 If you can rinse with water right after they use the bathroom in this spot that may keep your grass from dying, although this is not always an easy option.
 To bring your grass back to life in these areas you should treat it with gypsum, water, and then add some fresh seeds on top.

 Does your grass look like it just needs a little more watering, but that is not helping?
 If you can give your grass a little tug and it easily comes up, you probably have an insect problem.
 It is common for insects such as grubs and larvae to munch on the roots of your grass, which causes the dead patches.
 A safe way to get rid of these insects is with a product containing chlorantraniliprole.
 These products will also prevent these insects from coming back in the future!

 Are you finding brown spots in your garden along with fungus?
-There are a few reasons that fungus can be killing the grass in your lawn.
+There are a few reasons that fungus can be killing the grass on your lawn.
 Try not to water your grass in the evening when your grass is not able to properly dry, humidity and lack of air circulation can cause fungal growth on your grass.
-The Plant Gallery can come out an assess this problem.
-The problem may be solved with an irrigation system that can be set up to certain times.
+TPG – The Plant Gallery can come out an assess this problem.
+The problem may be solved with an irrigation system that can be programmed to run at certain times.
 To treat and avoid fungus that is in your grass, use a broad-spectrum fungicide.